 We're a team of designers and engineers living and playing along the beaches of sunny San Diego.
 Our mission is to make products so good, your friends will wrestle you for them!
-Our sweet spot are products for the family, as we're all married with little ones, and tech, cause a bunch of us are computer nerds.
+Our sweet spot is tech and family friendly products.

 Every morning we brew a big pot and spend 45 minutes talking about one product in our lives that sucks or better yet, doesn't even exist.
 We then whiteboard solutions assuming no limitations.
 As a client, this is where you come in, helping start the brainstorm.